Do you need a dose of Kevin Peraza BMX videos in your life?

 This series is extremely well made from the video side of things and it’s always great to see these types of things from riders we know and love.

-Kevin Peraza made it to the E-Fise digital contest finals in 2020, which, if you didn’t know, replaced the physical contest series because of everything going on in the world.
+Kevin Peraza made it to the E-Fise digital contest finals in 2020, which, if you didn’t know, replaced the physical contest series because of everything happening in the world.

-This was a digital street contest where the competitors worked with a filmer to create a one-minute video for qualifications and another one-minute video for the finals.
+This was a digital street contest.
+The competitors worked with a filmer to create a one-minute video for qualifications and another one-minute video for the finals.

 At only a minute long, Kevin comes out of the gate swinging with a massive gap barspin to wallride directly followed by an uprail to 360 downside whip.